 People’s reactions when a woman says she isn’t interested in a man that is interested in her are absolutely terrifying and disgusting.
 They honestly think the man’s right to have her is more important than her lack of interest.
 Like, because he is interested in her he deserves to have exactly what he wants and she is supposed to just ignore her lack of connection and put her feelings aside and cave to his desires.
 ‘Give him a chance’ and ‘you might grow to like him’ and every other excuse in the book is just a dressed up version of ‘he wants you and your opinion and feelings don’t matter at all because your life is secondary to his’

-Does anyone else fill up with dread when you realise your guy friend has a crush on you, because you’re now going to be socially obligated to provide him with additional emotional labour if you don’t want to suffer social sanctions for not fulfilling your gender’s role of managing men’s feelings?
+Does anyone else fill up with dread when you realise your guy friend has a crush on you, because you’re now going to be socially obligated to provide him with lots of time and emotional work if you don’t want to suffer social sanctions for not fulfilling your gender’s role of managing men’s feelings?

 Men who are attracted to women routinely make their crushes a problem for the women they’re aimed at.
-If they possess the basic understanding that they’re not entitled to a woman’s interest - which honestly can’t be assumed - they still generally feel entitled to her time and emotional labour.
+Many men see a woman’s interest as a given and are offended when they don’t automatically get it.
+If they possess the basic understanding that they’re not entitled to her interest - which is honestly pretty rare - they still generally feel entitled to her time and emotional labour.

-They expect explanations, a chance to ask questions about her lack of interest, and perhaps even a chance to convince her to “give him a chance”.
-They expect to be let down in the gentlest, most complimentary way possible, to have their feelings managed every step of the way by a woman who did not ask for this interest or the job of handling it.
+They expect explanations, a chance to ask often-invasive questions about her lack of interest, and perhaps even a chance to convince her to “give him a chance”.
+They expect to be let down in the gentlest, most complimentary way possible, to have their feelings managed every step of the way by a woman who did not ask for this interest or the job of guiding him through his feelings about it.

 This is one form of male entitlement, a near-ubiquitous form of misogyny that’s so embedded it often goes unnoticed.
 Men, think critically about the expectations you have of a woman you’re interested in.
-Are you making your feelings her problem, or are you managing them on your own like a respectful adult?
+Are you trying to make processing your feelings her responsibility, or are you managing them on your own like a respectful adult?

 The idea that women are taught that they need to compete with other women for a man’s attention is honestly just so strange to me and it’s so fucking backwards from the rest of the animal kingdom and goes right in the face of any common sense.